caosdi/dlp_scanner/README.md

      ```powershell
      python.exe -m pip install pandas openpyxl python-docx PyPDF2 beautifulsoup4
      ```
 4. Download the `SmartIDDictionaryTerms.xlsx` file from the Guide wiki.
+Save the file in the same folder as the script.
    - Not going to add the URL to the wiki as this is not public information

 ## Usage